Michelle Tortolani Engineering Leadership Scholarship (Est. 2022)

 amazon logo resized

-ansys logo
+ansys synopsys

 apple logo